-- 1. Remove the cap and attach the adapter onto the valve housing. - 2.
-Turn the adapter 10° to lock onto the pegs. - 3.
-Attach a flexible sewer hose to the adapter and secure it with a clamp. - 4.
-Place the other end into the approved sewer system. - 5.
-Empty the blank tank first by opening the 3-inch drain valve to drain the sewage tank first. - 6.
+Remove the cap and attach the adapter onto the valve housing.
+Turn the adapter 10° to lock onto the pegs.
+Attach a flexible sewer hose to the adapter and secure it with a clamp.
+Place the other end into the approved sewer system.

+You may now open the 3-inch drain valve to drain the sewage tank first.
 Open the valve on the gray water tank last to utilize water to wash and rinse the hose and drain lines.

-Most states and parks have strict laws and regulations to prohibit dumping waste of any kind into anything other than proper disposal facilities or sewer systems.
+Most states and parks have strict laws and regulations to prohibit dumping wastes of any kind into anything other than proper disposal facilities or sewer systems.
 Almost all privately owned parks have either a central pump facility or offer a campsite hook-up for sewage.